Julien2744/the_ice_warrior/README.md

   - can launch himself to the target

 > [!NOTE]
 > The boss isn't that strong, and all his attacks are dodgeable.
-I personally recommend to face him with a full set of diamond armor. with a full set of diamond armor.
+I personally recommend to face him with a full set of diamond armor.

-The boss cannot target/damage a mob if it has the tag `icew.immune`.
+The boss cannot target/damage mobs that have the tag `icew.immune`.

 Because working with vanilla mob with datapack can be an absolute nightmare, all Ice Warrior share the same target.